DrewWas/Instagram-Metadata/README.md

 # Instagram MetaData

-## See analyitics about your instagram page
+## See analytics about your Instagram page

+### Pretty shitty/boring weekened project